jarmokivekas/tuamk-thesis/doc/overview.md

 The carriers visible in the center of plotted spectra in \ref{fig:cic-rolloff} are DC offset artifacts caused by phenomenon unrelated to CIC roll-off.

-The measurements verify what should be there in theory is observable in practice.
+The measurements verify what should be there, in theory, is observable in practice.

 ## Visualization